• Overview

 Just in Time

 The latest trend in compilation is the introduction of a "Just in Time" compiler, or JIT.
-A JIT compiler starts with the simplified intermediary language, and rather than interpreting it, it converts it on-the-fly to machine code, stores that machine code in memory, and executes that.
+A PHP JIT compiler starts with the simplified intermediary language, and rather than interpreting it, it converts it on-the-fly to machine code, stores that machine code in memory, and executes that.

-JIT compilers are very tricky, because in order to get good performance out of them you generally need to be selective in which parts of the intermediary language are compiled to machine code and which aren't.
+PHP JIT compilers are very tricky, because in order to get good performance out of them you generally need to be selective in which parts of the intermediary language are compiled to machine code and which aren't.
 It's not always faster to convert to machine code, depending on the specific details of the code and the language in question.
 Additionally, the process of converting the simplified code to native machine code may take longer than just running the simplified code once and being done with it.

-For that reason, most JIT compilers analyze the code as it's running to identify what parts would give the best bang for the buck and then compile just those bits.
-The net result, in theory, is that the program literally gets faster as it runs and as the JIT compiler in the virtual machine learns what parts of the code to bother optimizing.
+For that reason, most PHP JIT compilers analyze the code as it's running to identify what parts would give the best bang for the buck and then compile just those bits.
+The net result, in theory, is that the program literally gets faster as it runs and as the PHP JIT compiler in the virtual machine learns what parts of the code to bother optimizing.

 Java was the first widespread language to include a JIT in its virtual machine.
 Most major Javascript engines now do as well.
 And, as of PHP 8.0, PHP has joined that list.